EmirKorkutUnal/Python-Surprise-Predictions-on-Custom-Dataset/README.md

 </pre>
 <img src='https://github.com/EmirKorkutUnal/Python-Surprise-Predictions-on-Custom-Dataset/blob/master/Images/KNNBaseline_Scatterplot.png'>
 Results are similar to the first model, but <b>KNNBaseline performed slightly better</b>.<br><br>
 Just to spice things up, you can check the summary of errors for the original database where small number of rating counts are not ruled out.
-The code is not provided here, though the analysis is done through the same process, the only difference is that the cleaning at the beginning is skipped.
-When using BaselineOnly, the summary of errors for the whole database
+The code is not provided here, though the analysis is done through the same process, the only difference is that the cleaning at the beginning is skipped.<br><br>
+When using BaselineOnly, the summary of errors for the whole database is 19.38% of the actual ratings, and 23.39% of the 20.001 observations are predicted correctly.<br>
+The numbers for the 'cleaner' dataset were that the summary of errors is 17.76% of the actual ratings, and 25.93% of the 14.284 observations were predicted correctly.